F-0-X/Package_Query_Solver/README.md

     $ cd 645_project
     $ export PYTHONPATH=$PWD
     ```
+   If you are using Windows, you can set the working directory in pycharm.
 3. Install all the dependency, following is our result for "pip list -V" in our virtual enviorment

    Package         Version